hachibeeDI/letexpr/README.md

 # letexpr

-That is python module imitate 'let expression' like a Haskell.
+That is python module imitate `let expression` like a Haskell.

 # Installation